stakater/kubestackplus-docs/content/for-delivery-engineers/gitops/application-onboarding.md

 ## 1. Add **Dockerfile** to application repository

-We need a **Dockerfile** for our application present inside our code repo to build a container image.
+We need a **Dockerfile** for our application present at the root of our code repo to build a container image.
 Navigate to [`RedHat image registry`](https://catalog.redhat.com/software/containers/search) and find a suitable base image for the application.

 Below is a Dockerfile for a ReactJS application for product reviews.
 Visit for more info: <https://github.com/stakater-lab/stakater-nordmart-review-ui>